mjmolina/pewpew_collection/README.md

 * Check the [code/](code/) directory to see all the examples used in the talk and project.
+* Check the [materials/](materials/) directory to get the information related components, configuration, photos, and more!

 ## Tie fighter
 [code/](code/tie.py)